spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/CodeGenDocs/1-create-codegen-unit.md

 ## 1. Create a `.codegen` directory

-To find each unit easily, all modular codegen units must be defined inside a `.codegen` directory of a package in the Unity project.
+All modular codegen units must be defined inside a `.codegen` directory of a package in the Unity project.

 For example: